BoksBurger/BoksBurger/README.md

 # Hello World!
 ### My name is Burger.

-I am a software developer with over 20 years of experience in web technologies.
+I wrote my first peice of HTML and JavaScript in 1998 using notepad.
+More than 20 years later, I do pretty much the same thing.

 At the moment, I spend most of my time creating solutions with JavaScript.

-I was a bit late to the party when I dicovered that JavaScript can run outside the browser in 2018.

-Having to check the academic website where I was expecting to find results to be published for a music exam I did, was cumbersome.

-So I decided to automate the process.

-I eagerly whipped up some code that would scrape the resluts and email it to me, but soon realised that my JavaScript would have to run as a service somehow.

-It was at this point I discovered NodeJS (out of necessity).

-On my Raspberry Pi I installed NodeJS to run the code at an hourly interval.

-When future me eventually received the email with the news that I have passed with extinction, I could not decide if I was happier about my marks or my code slaving away for three weeks before the results finally got published.

-Since then I have expanded on what I have learned.

-Nowadays I create entire API's with NodeJS on the server and React for the user interface.

-### In Closing
-Whatever I end up sharing here, I hope it either inspires you or saves you some time on your own projects.
+I hope that whatever I end up sharing here will either inspire you or at least save you some time on your own projects.

-*Oh... and like world peace, I also strive to write readable, self-documenting, unicorn code*
+*Oh... and like world peace, I also strive to write clean readable and self-documenting code*